brainhack-school2020/ADHDsubtypes_project/README.md

 IVA-II : Behavioral test.
 Participants are presented with visual and auditive stimuli (numbers).
 If the stimulus is 1, whether it is visual or auditive, subjects must click as quickly as possible.
 If the stimulus is 2, whether it is visual or auditive, subjects must refrain from clickling.
 Stimuli are presented in a randomized order and at random time.
 2 main scales are extracted, comprising 2 subscales each.
 1st main scale is Attention Quotient (AQ) and its subscales are AQ auditive and AQ visual.
 2nd main scale is Response Control Quotient (RCQ) and its subscales are RCQ auditive and RCQ visual.

 Electroencephalography : 19 electrodes caps were used, positioned according to the 10-20 international system and referenced to both ear lobes.
 Recordings lasted 5 minutes, were participants were instructed to be as still as possible and to keep their eyes opened.
 The Mitsar System 201 and WinEEG (Mitast) softwares were used for recording.
 Test-retest and split-half correlations were higher than 0,9.
-Need more info on eeg analysis, waiting on a response from my PI.

 ## The tools we learned through this project